IMU-ICCS/nft_based_provenance/README.md

-# NFT App
+# NFT Provenance Demo App

-A decentralized application for creating and managing NFTs.
+A decentralized application for creating and managing dataset NFTs.

 ## Overview